ipfs-africa/code-of-conduct/README.md

-# Nairobi IPFS Code of Conduct
+# IPFS Africa Code of Conduct

 ## Our Pledge